truenas/documentation/content/SCALETutorials/DataProtection/RsyncTasksSCALE.md

 A fast and secure way of doing this is by using [rsync](https://rsync.samba.org/) with SSH.

 Rsync provides the ability to either push or pull data.
-The **Push** direction copies data from TrueNAS to a remote system.
+The **Push** function copies data from TrueNAS to a remote system.
 The **Pull** function moves or copies data from a remote system and stores it in the defined **Path** on the TrueNAS host system.

 ## Before You Begin
-There are two ways to connect to a remote system and run an rsyc task: setting up an rsync module or an SSH connection.
+There are two ways to connect to a remote system and run an rsyc task: setting up an SSH connection or an rsync module.
-You need to have either a rsync module configured in a remote rsync server or an SSH connection for the remote server already configured.
+You need to have either an SSH connection for the remote server already configured or an rsync module configured in a remote rsync server.
 Each has different preparation requirements.

-For remote sync task using **Module** mode:

-* Create a [dataset]({{< relref "DatasetsSCALE.md" >}}) on the remote TrueNAS (or other system).
-  Write down the host and path to the data on the remote system you plan to sync with.

-For remote sync using **SSH** mode:
+### Preparing SSH Mode Remote Sync

+{{< hint type="note" title="TrueNAS to TrueNAS Rsync" >}}
+When the remote system is another TrueNAS, set the **Rsync Mode** to **SSH**, verify the **SSH** service is active on both systems, and ensure SSH keys are exchanged between systems.
+When the remote system is not TrueNAS, make sure that system has the rsync service activated and permissions configured for the user account name that TrueNAS uses to run the rsync task.
+{{< /hint >}}

 * [Create an SSH connection and keypair]({{< relref "AddSSHConnectionKeyPair.md" >}}).
   Go to **Credentials > Backup Credentials** to add an SSH connection and keypair.
 Download the keys.